Enforcement of housing standards

 An initial time frame of 14 days is provided for the owner or managing agent to agree to carry out the works.
 If they make contact within the initial 14 day period, we will continue to work with the landlord informally.
 We will however set a deadline by which the remainder of the works should be completed.

 If no contact is made to agree to carry out the works or the informal approach has been unsuccessful, we can serve an Improvement Notice which set strict timescales for the works to be completed by.
 The service of Improvement Notices will also result in an enforcement charge being made to the owner or managing agent to cover our costs.
-This fee currently stands at £308 for EACH Notice served.
+The current fee is detailed in our Private Sector Housing Enforcement Policy.

 Failure to comply with an Improvement Notice is an offence in law for which we can pursue a prosecution.
 This may also result in the council carrying out the works in default and charging the owner or landlord for ALL the costs associated with this.